SR RUBY ON RAILS DEVELOPER

 - Charity Rails development in Ruby for Good for Virginia Working Landscapes [link] and Loudoun Codes [link].

-- Minor contributions to several Open Source projects including Ruby, Rails, Crystal, RubyGems, RVM, Bundler, and OmniContacts
+- Minor contributions to several major Open Source projects including Ruby, Rails, Crystal, RubyGems, RVM, Bundler, and OmniContacts

 - Authored PolyBelongsTo – An advanced Rails – ActiveRecord relationship library.